Lectures and Labs

 All additional material such as laboratory sheets should be glued into the lab book and not left loose.
 The lab book must be brought to ALL laboratory classes.
 At the end of each class the laboratory supervisor will discuss the quality of your entries.
 Note that the lab book is your RECORD of the work carried out and not a FORMAL REPORT.
 One of the experiments in your log books chosen at random will be marked by a demonstrator and contribute 10% towards the module MEC133: Laboratory Skills for Mechanical Engineers.
 You will also have to write two formal reports for a further 10%.

-Lab sessions are treated as examinations, so, if you miss a lab, you will need to notify the department within 48 hours by contacting Jason Hawley in the undergraduate student support office (email@example.com).
+Lab sessions are treated as examinations, so, if you miss a lab, within 48 hours you will need to notify either The Diamond Team: firstname.lastname@example.org or Jason Hawley in the student support office (email@example.com).

 With each lab there is a post-lab MOLE quiz which, if you attended the session, will contribute towards your MEC133 module mark.